 A few months after COP23, I was invited to attend an ecbi training workshop in Colombo, SriLanka along with other junior negotiators from developing countries in Asia and the Pacific.
 The workshop’s purpose was to build the capacity of participants, so they could take part more proactively in the UNFCCC process.

-This was an opportunity to be briefed on specialist issues included in the Paris Agreement, learn how to unpack technical jargon and obtain guidance on interpreting legal text and how to form group positions.
+We would be briefed on specialist issues included in the Paris Agreement, shown how to unpack technical jargon and given guidance on interpreting legal text and how to form group positions.
 The workshop would arm me with the skills and knowledge to tackle many of the challenges I’d faced in Bonn.
 I signed up at once!

 ‘Mock’ negotiations: hard stances and compromise

-The other main lesson I learned was that no party gets everything they are trying to negotiate into the text.
-Compromise is key; we all had to let go of something at some point in order to move the negotiation forward and achieve an outcome that was acceptable to all.
+The other main lesson was that no party gets everything they are trying to negotiate into the text.
+Compromise is key: we all had to let go of something at some point in order to move the negotiation forward and achieve an outcome that was acceptable to all.

 Another surprise for me is that I’ve taken the negotiation skills and put them into practice in everyday life as well as my work!
 Some of the material from the workshop proved particularly relevant when I conducted an in-country outreach program on the UN Framework Convention on Climate change (UNFCCC), the Paris Agreement and NDC background information.